jinluchang/Qlattice/docs/qar-format.md

 ```

 NOTE: There are two newline characters in the end of the FILE-FORMAT-LINE.
-Quote is not part of the FILE-FORMAT-LINE.
+Quote symbols are not part of the FILE-FORMAT-LINE.

 ### FILE-HEADER

 ```
-QAR-FILE
+"QAR-FILE"
 [one or more space characters]
 [FILE-NAME size in bytes stored in ASCII]
 [one or more space characters]